MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 [gtk_text_view_] set_input_hints
 --------------------------------

-Sets the prop `input-hints` property, which allows input methods to fine-tune their behaviour.
+Sets the *input-hints* property, which allows input methods to fine-tune their behaviour.

 Since: 3.6